jackiexue005/System-design-note/02-Consistency-Models.md

 - 🔁 Replicas will **converge to the same value eventually**
 - ⚠️ Not safe if users expect immediate updates

+**🧠 What it means practically:**

+Imagine you're sending a group message to five friends around the world.

+- Some get it right away
+- Others receive it a few seconds later
+- Eventually, everyone sees the same message

+> This system is **fast** because it doesn't wait for all replicas to update.
+> But it may **show outdated data** in the short term.

 **Example:**
 Domain Name System (DNS) — changes take time to reflect everywhere.